From BR Bullpen

 He rarely led the league in pitching categories, not even in 1884 when he had 48 victories (he was second behind Old Hoss Radbourn that year).
 Buffinton played in three different major leagues, but spent his career in only two towns - Boston and Philadelphia, playing for teams in two leagues in each town.
 Most of his teams were competitive, with the 1883 Boston Beaneaters and the 1891 Boston Reds winning the pennant.

 Although Buffinton appeared frequently as a position player, he was not a particularly good hitter or fielder at those positions.
 As a pitcher, he notched a lot of strikeouts (for the time), and was often among the league leaders.
 An arm injury in 1886 limited his playing time that season, but he came back strong the next year.
 Baseball's move to overhand pitching helped Buffinton, who threw a kind of curveball called a "drop ball".
+He also umpired four National League games, in four different seasons, starting in 1883.

 Prior to coming to the majors, he was a catcher, playing in his hometown area of Fall River, MA, which was a hotbed of baseball.